View | Unleash your creativity with digital transformation

 Creativity shouldn’t be beset by the inability to manage data.
 Therefore, data management can no longer be an afterthought in the film industry or the content business.

-— The author is Managing Director of India sales for Western Digital.
+— The author is Senior Director of India sales for Western Digital.
 Views expressed herein are personal.

 Check out our in-depth Market Coverage, Business News & get real-time Stock Market Updates on CNBC-TV18.
 Also, Watch our channels CNBC-TV18, CNBC Awaaz and CNBC Bajar Live on-the-go!